rubensworks/rubensworks.net/_posts/2022-01-21-querying-a-decentralized-web.markdown

 A *query language* such as [SPARQL](https://www.w3.org/TR/sparql11-query/), [SQL](https://www.iso.org/standard/63555.html) and [GraphQL](https://graphql.org/)
 is a traditional way of accessing data.
-A primary strength of such query languages is the fact that they are *declarative*, which means that they allow you to define *what* data needs to be obtained, without having to define *how* this must be obtained.
+A primary strength of such query languages is the fact that they are *declarative*, which means that they allow you to define *what* data needs to be obtained or written, without having to define *how* this must be obtained or written.
 Therefore, a query language acts as an abstraction layer between application developers and data sources, which is also perfectly suitable for the specific case of abstracting access to decentralized knowledge graphs.

+The remainder of this post will focus on purely *read* queries, while omitting *write* queries.
+This is not to say that write queries will not be important for decentralized knowledge graphs.
+I just consider read queries more urgent, and many its techniques can be extended towards write queries in the future.

 ## Executing queries with reusable query engines